Sen. Annette Taddeo Criticizes Gov. Ron DeSantis For Not Providing Miami-Dade Its 'Fair Share' Of COVID-19 Vaccine

 JACKSONVILLE (CBSMiami) – Pharmacies across Florida are getting more doses of the COVID-19 vaccine this week but some lawmakers say not enough is being done to get the vaccine to Florida’s most populous county, Miami-Dade.

-Tuesday, Florida Gov. Ron DeSantis announced Walmart stores and select Sam’s Club stores across the state will soon begin administering COVID-19 vaccines.RELATED: Judge Rules Kevin Desir’s Family Can View Video Showing Moments Leading Up To His Death
+Tuesday, Florida Gov. Ron DeSantis announced Walmart stores and select Sam’s Club stores across the state will soon begin administering COVID-19 vaccines.RELATED: Miami-Dade Water & Sewer Does Risk Assessment After Florida Water Plant Hack

 DeSantis made the announcement during a news conference at a Walmart in Jacksonville.